 While making the announcement, Cuomo as much as admitted what was going on here.
 Because let’s be honest… this is blackmail.
 The Governor came right out and said that it was time for “no excuses” and that if you want to go to school in the fall, you must be vaccinated.
 And if you have to have it by September, “may as well get it now.
 Why wouldn’t you get it now?”
-I’ve queued up this video from the presser to the spot where he lists his demands.
+I’ve cued up this video from the presser to the spot where he lists his demands.
 See for yourself.

 I’ve already heard the arguments from people on social media saying “public schools already require vaccinations for childhood diseases.”
 That’s true, though those requirements are rather dubious themselves, but it’s largely become accepted in society.
 But that’s also a very different situation.
 First of all, those vaccines are intended to prevent a resurgence of deadly diseases that we have largely wiped out.
 These include measles, mumps, rubella, and polio.
 Those diseases wiped out huge numbers of children.
 Conversely, children go almost entirely untouched by COVID.

 Further, childhood vaccinations represent a decision being made by parents on behalf of their children who are too young to fully understand the need or give informed consent.
 And there are exemptions offered for those with religious objections or complicating medical factors.
 College students – aside from a handful of freshmen – are adults who are heading out into the world and making decisions for themselves.
 And the 18-24 age group is similarly one of the least impacted by COVID, with very few deaths or prolonged hospitalizations as compared to senior citizens.